 About Us

-The Crossing is a diverse and caring community of students who find belonging in welcoming others and sharing meals together, through exploring religion and justice as persons of faith, as skeptics or humanists, and by advocating for others, and for human dignity, without prejudice, as essential to our becoming.
+The Crossing is a diverse and caring community of students who find belonging in welcoming others and sharing meals together, who explore religion and justice as persons of faith, skeptics or humanists, who advocate for universal human dignity, without prejudice, and who become their authentic selves through a commitment to lifelong learning and discovery.

 Wealth Disparities are by design